ep1cman/unifi-protect-backup/README.md

                                   Common usage for this would be to execute a permanent delete instead of using the recycle bin on a destination.
 Google Drive
                                   example: `--drive-use-trash=false`
+  --postprocess-binary TEXT       Optional binary or executable script to run after having
+                                  downloaded a video.
+This can e.g. be a bash script with a CURL command to post-process the video (detection, move, ...).
+The script / binary receives the path where the video is persisted as first and only argument.
   --detection-types TEXT          A comma separated list of which types of detections to backup.
                                   Valid options are: `motion`, `person`, `vehicle`, `ring` [default: motion,person,vehicle,ring]